 Why do you think that companies like to change their logo identity or branding?
 Most of the time, it is because companies want to keep up with new logo design trends as they develop to avoid falling behind their current or emerging competitors.
 It may be that a company has decided to undergo a sudden and complete rebrand or they have decided to slowly merge into a new brand.
 Either way, a new logo and/or new branding elements must be created to do so.

 We, as consumers, sometimes fail to realize how logo design and brands have dramatically changed over time.
+From minimalist and flat to the use of various shapes and sizes, the evolution of logos has had an impact on our designs today.
+The techniques for logo designs have shaped our present understanding of what shapes and symbols should be used.
 Let’s take a look at how logos have evolved throughout the years.

 Over the last century, our lifestyles have gradually become more complex.
 This has been a period that observed exponential growth in almost every field of work.
 Print and advertising have also pushed logos to the limelight.
 In hindsight, becoming memorable to the consumer has become a huge challenge.
 Let’s take a look at a few major brands and how they’ve evolved over time.

 Logos in the 80s became even more saturated with color and fonts had more of a custom look to them.
+Many of the logos designed were seen to have a special or hidden meaning.
+This era also marked the launch of home computers which allowed more logos to be equipped with a computer-generated feel.
 Mountain Dew added another color and Doritos added their signature chip symbol.

 Throughout the 90s, shapes and color usage in logos continued to evolve.
+A lot of new brands started focusing on their logo design to create iconic logos we see today.
+Almost every major brand upgraded their logo with icons that related to their business.
+The icons were used to mark the major features of the logo that have a long-term connection with consumers.
 They became more simplistic.
 A popular trend during this time was adding shapes in the background to add contrast.

 During the 2000s, brands began incorporating three-dimensional elements into logos in addition to the simple accent shadowing.
-This change improved logos to look more like a piece of dimensional graphic art than the simple logo designs of the 1970s and 1980s.
+In this era, the past designs of logos that had gradients and shadows were either removed or decreased.
+Brands also went for minimalism to accommodate the mobile revolution.
+This change improved logos and made them look more like a piece of dimensional graphic art than the simple logo designs of the 1970s and 1980s.

 Today, logo trends are gearing more towards minimalism.
 Brands are rolling out logos that are more honest and simplified to better resonate with people.
 Versatility is the primary reason for these simplified designs.
 With more of an emphasis on digital marketing and mobile devices, it is increasingly important to have logo designs that can adapt to small screen sizes and can capture the attention of the consumer.